Report Filter

 Revenue Summary

 The Agency's programs contribute significant revenues to the state that offset program costs.
-For state fiscal year 2024, the Agency's revenues represented 57% of annual Agency expenditures.
-These revenues were a combination of fees collected in the Boiler and Asbestos programs, and penalties collected by the Agency's VOSH and Labor and Employment Law Divisions.
+For state fiscal year 2025, the Agency's revenues represented 64% of annual Agency expenditures.
+These revenues were a combination of certificate fees collected in the Boiler and Asbestos programs, and penalties collected by the Agency's VOSH and Labor and Employment Law Divisions.

 Agency Statistics